-The total expense incurred for the Company's defined contribution plan was \$181,854 (2013 - \$175,998).
+The total expense incurred for the Company's defined contribution plan was \$169,328 (2014 - \$181,854).

 The total pension benefits expense is included in employee benefits in the consolidated statement of comprehensive income.
-Employee benefits also include the expense of providing health insurance benefits to employees during the term of their employment.
+Employee benefits also include the expense of providing health insurance benefits to employees during the term of their employment and to a former officer and director and former employee as described in Note 18.